What are the responsibilities and job description for the Office Assistant 3 - CBCC position at State of Washington Dept. of Corrections?

 Description

-The Department of Corrections is seeking a highly motivated and qualified professional to fill a permanent full-time position of Office Assistant 3 (OA3) in Health Services at Clallam Bay Corrections Center (CBCC).
+The Department of Corrections is seeking a highly motivated and qualified individual for the position of Non-Permanent Office Assistant 3 at Clallam Bay Corrections Center.

 Duties